When feeding makes sense, sleep finally does too.

 Babies Made Simple

-Learn how feeding, sleep, and routines actually work together—so you can stop guessing and start enjoying your baby.
+Learn how feeding, sleep, and routines actually work together — so you can stop guessing and start enjoying your baby.
+Written by a nurse, IBCLC, and mom of four who has helped over 5,000 families through the newborn stage.

 Baby Sleep Course